 Former mayor of Clinton sentenced in malfeasance case

-BATON ROUGE – Lori Ann Bell, the former mayor of Clinton, appeared in court this morning to face charges of obtaining leased vehicles by false representation and malfeasance in office.
+BATON ROUGE – Lori Ann Bell, the former mayor of Clinton, appeared in court Monday morning to face charges related to obtaining leased vehicles by false representation and malfeasance in office.

 Bell offered a no-contest plea and gave up rights to a trial.

-The courts decided that Bell cannot seek re-election and she faces one year of probation in addition to paying a compulsory fee of $500.
+The courts decided that Bell cannot seek re-election, must submit to one year of probation, and pay a compulsory fee of $500.

 In September, Bell and former Clinton Police Chief Frederick Dunn were arrested for their roles in allegedly obtaining leased vehicles by false representation.